 SOS Children's Village Oruro is located approximately 2 miles from the city of Oruro, and about 140 miles south of La Paz.
 The Village, opened in 1988, is located in what was once a prosperous mining area but now an area of great poverty and family problems.
 Families frequently separate and children are abandoned.
 The Village consists of 14 family houses and an SOS Youth Home.
-Two SOS Social Centres offer day-care for up to 140 children and a small health centre.
+Two SOS Social Centres offer day-care for children and a small health centre.
 The community centres are also available to the public, making an important contribution towards improving living conditions in the neighbourhood.

 SOS Children's Village Santa Cruz is in the eastern central plains of Bolivia and has important road and rail links with both Brazil and Argentina.
 Due to improved infrastructure and the discovery of oil, natural gas and iron ore, Santa Cruz has developed into a large city with a population of 600,000, which has contributed to an increase in social problems such as poverty and unemployment.
 Opened in 1992 to help affected children, the Village consists of 14 family houses and an SOS Youth Home.
 The Village runs an SOS Primary School with 17 classrooms for 760 pupils and two SOS Social Centres provide day-care and medical facilities.
-Four SOS Youth Homes in urban Santa Cruz house up to 36 adolescents from the Village for the duration of their secondary education and/or vocational training, helping them to gradually become independent.
+Four SOS Youth Homes in urban Santa Cruz house adolescents from the Village for the duration of their secondary education and/or vocational training, helping them to gradually become independent.

 In 2012, we began Santa Cruz Plan 4000, helping families living in the deprived “twelfth district” for the first time.
 Seven out of every ten children are poor, and many living in overcrowded conditions with no access to essential services.
 Spiralling population growth means that for many people, access to basic amenities including proper housing and healthcare is unavailable.